rileyjshaw/own-this-website/README.md

 1. Change `own.rileyjshaw.com` to point to wherever your static content is being served from.
 This is the location that your browser will show in the address bar.
 2. Change `toyserver.rileyjshaw.com` to point to your socket server.
-3. You can change the port, but you shouldn't need to.

 Open `app/react/gulpfile.js` and change `https://github.com/rileyjshaw/own-this-website.git` to point to your own repository.